Best Anonymous & Secure Windows VPS Hosting in 2025 – Buy with Crypto, No KYC Needed

 sudo nano /etc/nginx/sites-available/matrix

-Paste the following into you hosts file, replacing yourdomainname.info with you actual domain in each place it’s mentioned:
+Paste the following into your hosts file, replacing yourdomainname.info

 server {